About Mcville

 Jail & Inmate Records

-Individuals arrested anywhere in Nelson County are processed and detained at the Nelson County Jail in Lakota, which serves as the primary holding facility for the area.
+Individuals arrested anywhere in Nelson County are processed and detained at the Nelson County Jail in Lakota, which is the primary holding facility for the area.
 The booking procedure follows standard protocols: detainees are photographed, fingerprinted, and their information is logged into records maintained by the Sheriff's Office.
 Families seeking information about inmates can contact the Sheriff's Office directly, which may offer an online inmate lookup tool for public inquiries.

 Visitation at the facility operates under specific rules that typically require advance scheduling and compliance with security measures.
 North Dakota's bond and bail system allows detainees to secure release by posting bail, with amounts and procedures determined by the court based on the charges and individual circumstances.